risc0/kailua/book/src/quickstart.md

     * Upgrades the devnet to use the `KailuaGame` contract.
     * Assumes the default values of the local optimism devnet, but can take parameters.
 5. `just devnet-propose`
-    * Launches the kailua proposer.
+    * Launches the Kailua proposer.
-    * This constantly creates new `KailuaGame` instances to finalize the l2 on the l1.
+    * This runs the sequences, which periodically creates new `KailuaGame` instances.
 6. `just devnet-validate`
-    * Launches the kailua validator.
+    * Launches the Kailua validator.
-    * This challenges `KailuaGame` instances that contain invalid proposals
+    * This monitors `KailuaGame` instances for disputes and creates proofs to resolve them.
+    * Note: Use `RISC0_DEV_MODE=1` to use fake proofs.
 7. `just devnet-fault`
-    * Deploys a single `KailuaGame` instance with a faulty proposal.
+    * Deploys a single `KailuaGame` instance with a faulty sequencing proposal.
     * Tests the validator's fault proving functionality.
-    * Tests the proposer's canonical chain decision functionality.
+    * Tests the proposer's canonical chain tracking functionality.
 8. After you're done:
-    * `just devnet-down` to stop the running docker containers
+    * `just devnet-down` to stop the running docker containers.
-    * `just devnet-clean` to cleanup the docker volumes
+    * `just devnet-clean` to cleanup the docker volumes.